BUT SOMETIMES THEY NEED TAMING…

-Not to be beaten I have taken this is my stride and the challenge is on.
-Debs -v- the weeds, I will rid my gravel pathways and pitches of the weeds in a humane way, not just for the weed but for my sanity to.
-We have some considerations a) we have a dog and b) we agreed that we would look to run the campsite in a more ‘world’ friendly way.
+The challenge was on Debs -v- Weeds, we are not spring chicken anymore so we needed to find a way to make the process easier.
+We had some considerations a) we have a dog and b) we agreed that we would look to run the campsite in a more ‘world’ friendly way.
 Not a challenge for a ‘green’ warrior but for us, a couple who have reached the recycle bin stage only there is alot to learn.

-I posted for advice and scoured the eco sights looking at the various alternatives and we have put some of the gravel pitches back to grass, well almost, we have kept small gravel to allow for the night time rain we have Hungary.
-Eventually I came across a weedkiller recipe that suited our purpose – will it work, we will find out!
+I posted for advice and scoured the eco sites looking at the various alternatives and eventually I came across a weedkiller recipe that suited our purpose – will it work, we will find out!

 The mix:-1 gallon of vinegar, 1 cup of salt and a table spoon of washing up liquid.